Study for a semester in Oxford, England!

 Excursions & Activities

-Orientation program upon arrival followed by a walking tour of Oxford, entrance to an Oxford University College, and afternoon tea.
+Guided walking tour of Oxford, entrance into an Oxford University College, and a traditional afternoon tea.

 Enjoy a full-day excursion to London - a diverse and exciting city with some of the world's best sights, attractions and activities.
 Your time in London will include a guided sightseeing tour, entrance into the Tower of London, a boat trip along the River Thames, and an evening of theatre in the West End.